strands-project/autonomous_patrolling/README.md

            $ roslaunch scitos_docking charging.launch

-Currently map_name is unimportant (until the maps are also stored in db), and the first waypoint is assumed to be the pre-charging waypoint.

     * If this is your first run, or you changed the robot station's location, you need to run the docking calibration: